Firetails/graceShopper/README.md

 ## Setup

-To use this as boilerplate, you'll need to take the following steps:
+To use this as app, you'll need to take the following steps:

 * Don't fork or clone this repo!
 Instead, create a new, empty directory on your machine and `git init` (or create an empty repo on